wesplitbot/wesplitbot.github.io/_pages/Settle-debt.md

 1. Write the command `/settle_debt` to settle a debt with another member of the group.

-2. Now, you specify:
+2. Now, specify:
-	* with whom settle the debt (this action display the money you owe to that person);
+	* the member towards who you would like to pay your debt (this action displays the money you owe to that person);
-	* if you want to set `All (value)` or `Settle partially`
+	* you can either set `All (value)` or `Settle partially`

-3. If you choose 'Settle partially' then you need to insert the amount that you want to settle.
-Subsequently, the bot will display the amount yet to pay.
+3. If you choose `Settle partially` then you need to insert the desired amount.
+Once paid, WeSplitBot will display the remaining amount.

-4. If you choose 'All (value)' then you settle all your debit.
+4. If you choose `All (value)` then you will settle your entire debt.

-5. If you have at least another debt the command asks you if you want to settle another one.
+5. If you have at least another debt, WeSplitBot will ask you if you would like to settle another one.

-6. In the end when there aren't more debts to pay the command tells that you are settled.
+6. If there aren't any other debts you are settled.

-Visit [Wiki](..) for more info on using the bot.
+For more information visit the [Wiki](..).